EuroCRIS/CERIF-ScholarlyPublicationsModule/README.md

   * [Degree of Contribution](./datatypes/CRediT_Degree_of_Contribution.md)

 ## Usage note
-This module can be used without the core.
+This module cannot be used without the core.

 ## Development Tools